-Childcare will be provided only for mission essential personnel during post closures at the CDC, SAC, FCC programs or pre-approved Kids on Site location.
+Childcare will be provided only for mission essential personnel during post closures at the CDC and SAC programs.
 Hazardous road conditions dictate bringing in only sufficient staff to cover the communities' needs.

-In the event of illness, emergency or facility closure, CYS Services will make every attempt to contact the parent/guardian.
+In the event of illness, emergency, or facility closure, CYS will make every attempt to contact the parent/guardian.
 If the parent/guardian cannot be located to pick up the child/youth, the following procedure will be put into action:

-• The emergency notification child release designee on record will be called.
-If the center is unable to contact him/her, the next designee listed will be called.

-• If none of the designees can be contacted, the military police will be notified and their procedure will be followed in reference to locating the parent and custody of the child/youth.
+- The emergency notification child release designee on record will be called.
+If the center is unable to contact that person, the next designee listed will be called. - If none of the designees can be contacted, the military police will be notified, and their procedure will be followed in reference to locating the parent and custody of the child/youth.